christianityorigins/website/blog/_posts/2015-01-01-ethnic-particularism.md

 - Leftism functions as a secularized variant of radical Protestant Puritanism.
 Within this framework, "Whiteness" is weaponized as a form of immutable Original Sin, while salvation is sought through the ritual of public self-hatred and moral penance.
 - Wokeism acts as Puritanism 2.0, updating traditional moral policing with the language of pronouns, hashtags, and digital call-outs.
 - Conservatism operates as a form of Catholic hierarchy cosplay; it preserves the familiar structures of top-down control, inherited guilt, and rigid tradition, merely swapping out the Christian cross for the secularized banner of "Western values".

+**Universalism as Erasure**

+- “White” is a modern bureaucratic invention.
+Deracinating.
+Universalist poison designed to erase real ethnicity.
+It is secularized "christendom" subjected to the Christian ethos of sin, set commandments of behavior, and moral policing.
+- “European” does the same trick on steroids — turns distinct peoples into an interchangeable monolith.
+- Real ethnonationalism means specific groups only.
+No pan-White.
+Just your tribe.

 Call yourself "White" and you’re back in Christendom: